Introduction to 'When you can't make repayments'

 What could cause a debt emergency?

-These repayments and bills could lead to a debt emergency if they are not paid:
+There are bills and repayments that can lead to a debt emergency if they're not paid.

 • Child maintenance payments